Things to do in Mallorca

 Want to learn about what the locals are drinking?
 Book a fun beer tasting, whether it’s to party it up, or visit the different bars in the city for the best beer and tapas combo.

-22 – Explore Parc Natural de Mondragó
+25 – Bird watch from the turquoise waters of Parc Natural de Mondragó

 Parc Natural de Mondragó